 2. What is the APR?

 The Annual Percentage Rate (APR) represents the overall yearly cost of a loan, shown as a percentage of the funding amount.
-APRs take into account interest rates as well as other loan-related fees
+APRs take into account interest rates and other loan-related fees.
+You can speak with the lender to understand the best available APRs.

 3. Are there any penalties for early repayment?